-At the time of the initial fire report a dispatcher will ensure an initial incident is created within WFDSS including at a minimum: the location, discovery date and time, and name of the incident.
-Incidents can be created manually if an IRWIN (Integrated Reporting of Wildland Fire Information) integrated CAD system is not used by the local unit.
+At the time of the initial fire report a dispatcher will ensure an initial incident is created in an IRWIN (Integrated Reporting of Wildland Fire Information) connected system, typically a Computer Aided Dispatch (CAD) system, which will be read into WFDSS.

-If the preplanned action is being met, and operations are successful with initial resources, no further documentation is needed in WFDSS except ensuring the fire is declared out.
+If the preplanned action is being met, and operations are successful with initial resources, no further documentation is needed in WFDSS.

-1. InciWeb-Incident Website
+1. InciWeb- Incident Website